Skip to Main Content

 • Configurable role-based access control

-• Customisable dashboards with sharing
+• Customizable dashboards with sharing

 3. Tableau